 - Youth Group (Episcopal Youth Community or EYC) - Our youth group at St. Martin’s is also known by the name Episcopal Youth Community (EYC), which is a traditional name for youth groups at Episcopal churches.
 EYC invites youth in 7th – 12th grades for outreach & mission work, spiritual formation & fellowship.
-During the school year, teens enjoy a “study break” with snacks, devotions, faith formation and fellowship is held […]
+During the school year, teens enjoy a “study break” with snacks, devotions, […]